acdh-oeaw/metadata-editor/docs/HELPERS.md

   this.entity.type = 'VIAF';
 });
 ```
-real example from [Fundamententity](/#Fundamententity) where it is used to receive viaf-data of a received viaf-url from arche, in order to create a card for better display for the user.
+real example from [Fundamententity](/#Fundamententity), where it is used to receive viaf-data of a received viaf-url from arche.
+This data is displayed as a bootstrap card (currently doesn't render).